patrislav/bct-rs/README.md

 # bct

-This is an implementation of Binary-Coded Ternary in Rust.
+A simple implementation of Binary-Coded Ternary in Rust.